 The company throws in a training eBook as well, but it’s no substitute for an experienced trainer.
 The battery life is also somewhat short, so expect to only get a day or two out of it per charge.

-When it’s fully juiced, though, the PetSpy P620 is the best shock collar we found, and truly deserving of the top spot in our rankings.
+When it’s fully juiced, though, the PetSpy P620 is the best shock collar for large dogs we found, and truly deserving of the top spot in our rankings.

 2. Pet Union Dog Training Shock Collar – Best Value